Cluster Policy Examples for Containers

 Process Execution Restriction

-Block a specific executable - In operator (csp-in-operator-block-process.yaml)
+Block a specific executable - In operator ()

 Explanation: The purpose of this policy is to block the execution of '/usr/bin/apt' in the containers present in the namespace nginx1.
 For this, we define the 'nginx1' value and operator as 'In' in selector -> matchExpressions and the specific path ('/usr/bin/apt') in process -> matchPaths.
 Also, we put 'Block' as the action of this policy.